TO APPLY FOR SHELTER IN THE GATEWAY CENTER:

 Interestingly, many people in the Lehigh Valley know something about the Allentown Rescue Mission, but know little or nothing about the Gateway Center.
 Many, thankfully, even donate to the Mission.
 But what amazes me, is that most do not know what goes on inside our doors.
 Most believe the Mission is a place where people, who are homeless, come for food and shelter.
 AKA: “Three hots and a cot.”
 But in reality, the Mission, is a whole lot more than that.

 The Gateway Center is the Allentown Rescue Mission’s walk-in emergency shelter.
 When a man is welcomed into the Gateway Center, he is provided with a case manager who explains to him that the Gateway Center is a temporary solution to his homelessness, and works with his case manager to create a plan to end his homelessness.
 When the plan is agreed upon, he is given a ten day stay.
-After the ten days, an evaluation is completed to determine if the plan is working, ensure that the man is following the progression plan agreed upon, and discuss next steps.
-At this point, the man can stay for undetermined amount of time.
-This means as long as a man is following his plan and doing something to end his homelessness (job, counseling, reuniting with family), he is able to stay in the Gateway Center.
+After the ten days, an evaluation is completed to determine if the plan is working, and to ensure that the man is following the progression plan agreed upon, and discuss next steps.
+At this point, the man can stay for up to thirty days.

 The first qualification would be to be a resident of our Emergency Shelter.
 Men in our shelter will be identified and qualified by our Shelter Manager prior to entering the Christian Living Program.
 Many times, I am asked if a man wanting to enter the Christian Living Program must be a Christian.
 The answer is NO. We accept men of all faiths, or even if the candidate has no faith, he may enter the Christian Living Program.
 The main qualification, our staff is looking for in one of our Gateway Center guests, is the realization that there needs to be change in their lives.
 Many, in the homeless population, have been doing the same things over and over again through the years, expecting different results.
 When a man, in our Gateway Center (emergency shelter), comes to the realization that he needs to change his life to move forward, he is ready for CLP.